BenoitSvy/colorhythm/readme.md

-# Colorythm: Turning Vision into Music
+# Colorhythm: Turning Vision into Music

 ## Overview

-Colorythm is a dynamic music control system that integrates computer vision and MIDI signals to create an interactive music experience.
+Colorhythm is a dynamic music control system that integrates computer vision and MIDI signals to create an interactive music experience.
 The system captures hand movements and colored circles from a video feed, processes these inputs, and sends corresponding MIDI signals to control music software like Ableton Live.

 ## Features